Close Menu

 Women are more likely than men to be found to have Addison’s disease.
 Additionally, the disease usually occurs in people between the ages of 30 and 50.
 However, it can occur at any age, even in children.

 The most serious problem of adrenal insufficiency is called adrenal crisis.
-If you do not seek treatment right away, an adrenal crisis can cause death.
+If you do not seek treatment right away, then an adrenal crisis can cause death.
 Your body needs more cortisol during times of stress such as illness or injury.
 The lack of enough cortisol during times of stress can cause severe problems with low blood pressure, low blood glucose, low blood sodium, and too much potassium.

 Additionally, the lack of aldosterone in Addison’s disease can cause hyponatremia.
 This occurs when you don’t have enough sodium in your blood.
 Hyponatremia has specific symptoms, like confusion, fatigue, and even seizures.
 If you lack aldosterone, then it can cause you to have too much potassium in your body.
 The reason this matters is that too much potassium can cause life threatening changes in your heart rhythm.